christian-posta/ceposta-devops-ose/docs/set-up-gerrit.md

     http://ceposta-public:49164/root/quickstart-fuse-rest/tree/master

 Yours will be wherever you set up gitlab using the Gitlab docker container [as described in setting up Gitlab](set-up-gitlab.md)

+## Roles, Reviews, Topics

+### Gerrit Topcis:
+With gerrit changes are slightly different than with PR because you typically have a single commit to review.
+However, you can organize multiple commits into “topics” by pushing to

+    HEAD:refs/for/master%topic=topic-name

+### Gerrit Reviewers
+To add a reviewer, add their email to the `r` param:

+    HEAD:refs/for/master%topic=first-topic,r=christian.posta@gmail.com

+### Gerrit Roles

+Life of a patch: http://source.android.com/source/life-of-a-patch.html

+* Contributor - an internal or external member of the team who uploads a commit for review
+* Reviewer - Any internal or external member of the team who is allowed to post comments on a change and provide score
+* Committer - A senior team member allowed to grant a veto or approve, submit, and merge a change
+* Build - Batch user (jenkins?) allowed to fetch and provide automated review

+### Reviews

+* Review/-2 a committer has fundamental reasons for opposing the merge veto cannot be cancelled by another reviewer, and will block the change
+* Review/-1 not a blocker for merge, but is a negative score; indication more work is needed to bring into acceptable state
+* Review/0  comments
+* Review/+1 positive score, no problems found, though reserved for non-committers (reviewers)
+* Review/+2 committers think the code should be merged

+### Amending code under review

+Can click the git link to download the actual change set and start from there:

+    git fetch http://ceposta-public:49157/quickstart-fuse-rest refs/changes/01/1/1 && git checkout FETCH_HEAD

+Can do this in the same project as master because it checks out the change for you in place.
+Then make changes, and do a commit —amend:

+    git commit --amend

+This will cause the commit to use the same change-id (as that’s how commits are tracked)